 How to Make a DIY Bokashi Bin for Composting Food Scraps

 Make a simple DIY bokashi bin using recycled buckets and an inoculated starter.
-This handmade bin and the bokashi composting method allow you to compost cooked food including meat, dairy, fish, and bones.
-This is a project from the book, The Ecological Gardener
+The bokashi composting method allows you to compost cooked food including meat, dairy, fish, and bones #composting #garden #diygarden #organicgarden

 Though many of us have a compost bin, we are taught that there are things that we simply cannot compost.
-Cooked food, meat, fish, bones, dairy, and pet waste to name a few.
+Cooked food, meat, fish, bones, dairy, and pet waste, to name a few.
 We can add our approved ‘greens’ and ‘browns’ to the mix, but what can we do with the difficult waste?
 How do we avoid sending it to the landfill?
-The answer is to break this material down in a DIY bokashi bin.
-This revolutionary composting method safely ferments food down to a state that it can then be added to your ordinary compost.
+The answer is to break this material down in a bokashi bin.
+This revolutionary composting method safely ferments food down to a state that it can then be added to your ordinary compost pile.
+Though you can buy a bokashi bin starter kit, they’re easy to make if you have a couple of buckets.

 Making a DIY bokashi bin is extremely simple, and quick too.
 The only added expense is the bokashi starter, but if you have the time, you can make it yourself.
 The piece that follows is an excerpt from Matt Rees-Warren’s new book, The Ecological Gardener.
 Matt takes you through the benefits of anaerobic composting at home and how to use a couple of old buckets to create a bokashi bin.
 I’m going to be making two for myself!
 One for cooked food waste and the other for pet waste.